Jingyuanisxzs/Flow_Cluster_Tool/README.md

 2. We need another arrowhead shape at the end of the line also indicating quantity, probably in a different colour.
 Otherwise, intrazonal flows that have zero length don't show up at all, especially after clicking on an arrow for see the detailed lines or dots.

+3. Show the zone boundaries on the map (from /public/data/ZoneBoundaries3401.geojson)

 ## Some Tips:

 1. All the lines are clickable, no matter it is a blue(single) line or red(clustered) line, but you have to click on the central of the line precisely.
 Clicking on the arrow won't have any effect.